RohanK99/cs50x/README.md

 # Week 4
 1. whodunit.c - whodunit.c uses knowledge of bitmap and hexadecimal colours to change pixel colours to find hidden message.
 2. resize.c - uses knowledge of bitmap and memory allocation/pointers to resize a bitmap file
+3. recover.c - recovers jpg files from a wiped memory card.
+Uses knowledge of memory structure.